luikore/magan/readme.md

 ## Capture variables

-Captures can be used in inside blocks.
+Capture variables can defined before a unit expression, and can be used in inside blocks.

 ### Last-capture variable

-    rule:var
+Normal captures

+    var:rule1 var:rule2

+In the above code, since two rules sharing the same capture variable, the capture of `rule2` just replaces the capture of `rule1`.

 ### Aggregate variable

-    rule::aggregate_var
+Aggregate variables are put inside an array for repeated captures.
+For example

+    (aggregate_var::rule1 rule2)*

 ## References